-New projects come without navigation menus, and the main sidebar (right column) by default contains just a search box for searches inside your project's text content.
-We recommend to leave that search box in the upper right corner of the sidebar.
-Most of the readers of your pages will probably like that.
+New projects come without navigation menus, and the main sidebar (right column) by default contains only the search box for searching inside your project's text content.
+We recommend leaving this search box in the upper right corner of the sidebar.
+Most readers of your pages will probably like that.

 Here's an introduction on how you may set up or change page layout and navigation menus for your project.